awslabs/sockeye/contrib/sacrebleu/README.md

 # VERSION HISTORY

+- 1.0.3 (4 November 2017).
+   - Contributions from Christian Federmann:
+   - Added explicit support for encoding
+   - Fixed Windows support
+   - Bugfix in handling reference length with multiple refs

+- version 1.0.1 (1 November 2017).
+   - Small bugfix affecting some versions of Python.
+   - Code reformatting due to Ozan Çağlayan.

 - version 1.0 (23 October 2017).
-  Support for WMT 2008--2017.
+   - Support for WMT 2008--2017.
-  Single tokenization (v13a) with lowercase fix (proper lower() instead of just A-Z).
+   - Single tokenization (v13a) with lowercase fix (proper lower() instead of just A-Z).
-  Chinese tokenization.
+   - Chinese tokenization.
-  Tested to match all WMT17 scores on all arcs.
+   - Tested to match all WMT17 scores on all arcs.

 # LICENSE